 About

 I am a philosopher working on the philosophy of science and epistemology.
-Currently, I am a postdoc at ETH Zurich where I am running my independent research project “MLS2: Machine Learning, Science, and Society” that is funded by an ETH Zurich Postdoctoral Fellowship.
+Currently, I am a postdoc at ETH Zurich, working with Effy Vayena and running my independent research project “MLS2: Machine Learning, Science, and Society” that is funded by an ETH Zurich Postdoctoral Fellowship.
 I am also an associate member of the Interchange Forum for Reflecting on Intelligent Systems (IRIS) at University of Stuttgart.

 Previously, I was a research associate at University of Tübingen’s Cluster of Excellence “Machine Learning: New Perspectives for Science”.
-Within the research project “AITE – Artificial Intelligence, Trustworthiness and Explainability”, I worked on the philosophy of explainable artificial intelligence under the supervision of Wolfgang Spohn and Eric Raidl.
+Within the research project “AITE – Artificial Intelligence, Trustworthiness and Explainability”, I was working on the philosophy of explainable artificial intelligence under the supervision of Wolfgang Spohn and Eric Raidl.

 I hold a Ph.
 D. and an M. A. in Philosophy as well as an M. Sc. in Economics and Finance, all from University of Tübingen.